mwstowe/foff-milter/README.md

 - **HeaderContainsLanguage**: Detect specific languages in email headers
 - **UnsubscribeLinkValidation**: Validate unsubscribe links in email body and headers
 - **UnsubscribeLinkPattern**: Match regex patterns against unsubscribe links
+- **DomainAge**: Check if domains are younger than specified threshold (useful for detecting spam from recently registered domains)
 - **And**: All sub-criteria must match
 - **Or**: Any sub-criteria must match